EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/public.files/emberos/ember-docs/README.md

 ## Updating Kaithem
 The whole install as found in the repo is in /sketch/opt/kaithem.
-Just copy the entire contents of the repo there.
+Just copy the entire contents of the repo there, or do a git pull --rebase right in that folder.